Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## FtpServerLinkedServiceTypeProperties
 ### Properties
-* **authenticationType**: 'Anonymous' | 'Basic': The authentication type to be used to connect to the FTP server.
+* **authenticationType**: 'Anonymous' | 'Basic' | string: The authentication type to be used to connect to the FTP server.
 * **enableServerCertificateValidation**: any: Any object
 * **enableSsl**: any: Any object
 * **encryptedCredential**: any: Any object